 Goal Zero Review – Solar Power for Hunters and Outdoorsmen

 As hunters we are always trying to get away from civilization, away from the roads…away from everything!
 We strive to spend time outdoors, untethered by the trappings of everyday life.
-Sound great, right?
+Sounds great, right?
 The reality is that unless you only go on one hunting trip a year and/or have nobody back home who really cares if you’re alive or dead, this just isn’t reality.

 Nowadays, even most minimalist backcountry hunters are packing at least one cell phone, GPS, camera and flashlight, all of which require power.
 It’s a sick feeling to wake up on day two of a five-day backcountry hunt and figure out that you left your headlamp on all night, or the cold has sucked all the juice out of your GPS or camera.
 Fortunately, the latest advancements in solar energy panels and chargers will put your mind at ease without draining your wallet.